Metal Detecting for Fun or Profit – Do You Need One?

 Strike a Balance between your Budget and Quality Features

-Any device priced below $100 will probably perform poorly or even break down after one day of use.
+Will probably perform poorly or even break down after one day of use.
 Again, many devices lying in the range of 55120-33200 are always easy to use, which can be advantageous for a beginner, but will most likely lack additional features of more expensive detectors.
 Such features include target ID, depth indicator, and pinpointing.
-As your price continues to rise above $300 you can expect to find more sophisticated detectors.

 Here are some of the features that you might look at:

 After discovering your target, you'll need to determine its exact location, and this is when the pinpoint function in your device becomes very important.
 Pinpointing makes it easier to extract the object and will enable you dig much smaller holes.
 If your metal sensor doesn't have the pinpoint function, then you might need to swing the device over the target from several directions or use a handheld pin pointer.

 Depth indicator is a function which allows you to know exactly how deep a target is under the ground.

 This function in your metal detector allows you to know the type of item the target is before you dig.
 Generally, the device puts targets into categories - iron, penny, zinc, nickel, dime, quarter, etc. Target ID is therefore an essential feature because it helps you dig only what you're interested in, especially in trashy areas where there are very many iron targets.